Live 97–99 Mood

-Live 97–99 Mood (Raibu Kyū Nana kara Kyū Kyū Mūdo) is Chara's first and currently only live album, marketed as a 'live best album', released on March 8, 2000.
+Live 97–99 Mood (Raibu Kyū Nana kara Kyū Kyū Mūdo) is Chara's first live album, marketed as a 'live best album', released on March 8, 2000.
 It features recordings from her tours Chara Junior Sweet Tour, Chara Strange Fruits the Live, Chara Strange Fruits the Concert and Chara Concert Tour Duce & the Aurora Band.
-It debuted at #20 on the Japanese Oricon album charts, and charted in the top 200 for 4 weeks.
-It eventually sold a total of 45,000 copies.
+The album debuted at #20 on the Japanese Oricon album charts, and charted in the top 200 for 4 weeks.